dlzhry2/patient-appt-demo/panda-app/integration-tests/README.md

 This is still TODO.

-Given the acceptance criteria, the plan would be to avoid any mocking and test the full e2e application.
+Given the acceptance criteria, the plan would be to prioritise e2e tests that avoid any mocking and test the full end to end journey.

-Pytest would likely be the tool chosen.
+Pytest would likely be the chosen tool.
 An environment variable could be provided to indicate to use an in-memory database for the purposes of testing when issuing the `docker compose` command.